wix-incubator/erb/README.md

 # server-platform-js

-Mono-repo for wixy node libraries for 'node as a front-end server'.
+Mono-repo for wixy node libraries for [node as a front-end server](https://wix.dapulse.com/boards/1277/pulses/2316857).

-# to create a new service
+## to create a new service

  - Generate and use tools provided by [wix-js-stack](https://github.com/wix-private/wix-js-stack/blob/master/docs/GETTING-STARTED.md);
  - Read documentation for basics and recipes at [bootstrap](./bootstrap).

 Or just approach me (vilius@wix.com) with any questions you have.

-# to contribute
+## to contribute

 You need following things to be present:
  - nvm, npm;